Humanitarian or Significant Public Benefit Parole for Individuals Outside the United States

 Leaving the United States

-A parole document provided to an individual outside the United States is valid to be presented only once for parole at the port of entry.
-If the petitioner leaves the United States, their parole will end once the petitioner departs.
-If the petitioner wishes to travel abroad and then return to the United States as a parolee, they may file a separate application on a new Form I-131for advance parole before traveling abroad.
-For information on how to apply for advance parole while in the United States, please see Form I-131 instructions (PDF, 562.01 KB).
-The petitioner may also apply for a visa or again request parole from outside of the United States in order to return.
+A parole document provided to an individual outside the United States is valid to be presented only 1 time for parole at the port of entry.
+If the individual leaves the United States, their parole will end when they depart.
+If the parolee wishes to travel abroad and then return to the United States as a parolee, they may file a separate application on a new Form I-131 for advance parole before traveling abroad.
+For information on how to apply for advance parole while in the United States, please see Form I-131 instructions (PDF, 327.03 KB).
+The individual may also apply for a visa or again request parole from outside of the United States in order to return.

 Parole ends on the date the parole period expires, is revoked, or when the parolee leaves the United States or obtains an immigration status, whichever happens first.
-Although parole is temporary in nature, in some instances, a beneficiary may need to remain in the United States beyond the period of authorized parole.
+Although parole is temporary in nature, in some instances, an individual may need to remain in the United States beyond the period of authorized parole.
 In such instances, an individual may request re-parole from within the United States.

 The petitioner may request re-parole by: